BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

     }

     /// Confirm the purchase as buyer.
-    /// Transaction has to include `2 * value` TOMO.
+    /// Transaction has to include `2 * value` VIC.
-    /// The TOMO will be locked until confirmReceived
+    /// The VIC will be locked until confirmReceived
     /// is called.
     function confirmPurchase()
         public